MikeCoutts/pi-traffic-lights/README.md

 # pi-traffic-lights
-A simple Rapberry PI Python example of the Traffic Lights project with added Buzzer and Analytics as STEM for Kids
+A simple Raspberry PI Python example of the Traffic Lights project with added Buzzer and Analytics as STEM for Kids

 Read the status of a momentary switch on GPIO Pin 16 (note the use of a Blue LED in place of a 10k Ohm Pull down resistor)